bgamari/ghc-wiki-import/building/using.md

 after each modification.

-Also we turn on `-DDEBUG`, because that enables assertions and debugging code in the compiler itself.
+Also we turn on `-DDEBUG`, because that enables assertions and debugging code in the compiler itself (Haskell source files only, use `GhcDebugged=YES` to link GHC with the debugging RTS, see above).
 Turning on DEBUG makes the compiler about 30% slower.
 </td></tr></table>